AscentEssentials/ascent-essentials-backend/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
 3. Build with `npm run build`.
-4. Start the server with `npm start`.
+4. Start the server with `npm start` or `npm run dev` for development mode.

 ## API Endpoints
 Explore the available endpoints by running the server and visiting the `/api-docs` route.